lgraesser/Sparse-Building-Blocks-DNNs/new_proposal.md

 - Primary: For a sufficiently large neural network, there exists a pruning threshold (measured as an average % of the number of model parameters) above which it is optimal to represent one or more weight matrices in the network as sparse matrices, and to use sparse matrix - sparse matrix routines instead of the more common parallel dense matrix routines
 - Secondary: There may exist levels of pruning below this threshold, where is it optimal to represent one or more weight matrices in the network as a hybrid (mix of sparse and dense) format.

-### Literature

-See below

 **Assumptions**:
   - All comparisons are made on GPUs
   - Optimality is a function of the space the model occupies and the speed at which inference using the model takes.
 A faster, smaller model is better than a larger, slower model.
   - A smaller model is preferable to a larger model, assuming speed is equal.
   - We will analyze both the size of the model and speed of inference

-### Notes
+### Additional Notes

-We decided to to focus in fully connected parts of trained networks.
+To begin with we will focus fully connected parts of trained networks.

-- We will choose fully connected parts of following networks and write c code to read them into various C formats.
+- We will choose fully connected parts of following networks and write c code to read them into various sparse formats.
-- We need to write code fore doing basic feed forward capability.
+- We need to write code for doing basic feed forward capability.
+- To begin with we will simulate pruning by randomly zero-ing a certain % of weight matrices.
+If there is time, it would be interesting to compare it with normal pruning to see if the sparsity patterns are different and if this matters.
-- Simulating pruning and comparing it with normal pruning(if you have time).
-You can compare different simulations and see how pruning statistics effect performance.
+- One option is can compare different approaches to zero-ing elements in a matrix and see how pruning statistics effect performance.

+### Questions
+- Are there 3D sparse matrix matrix multiplication routines?

 ## References